kaanokay/samCRISPR/README.md

 ### samCRIPSR

-#### Repository for knockout efficiency estimation of ONT WGS data sets
+##### Command-line tool for estimation of knockout efficiency in long-read whole genome sequencing